Hydrostatic weighing: Method

-The procedure is based on Archimedes' principle, which states that:
+The procedure, pioneered by Behnke, Feen and Welham as means to later quantify the relation between specific gravity and the fat content, is based on Archimedes' principle, which states that:

 The buoyant force which water exerts on an immersed object is equal to the weight of water that the object displaces.

 Example 1: If a block of solid stone weighs 3 kilograms on dry land and 2 kilogram when immersed in a tub of water, then it has displaced 1 kilogram of water.
 Since 1 liter of water weighs 1 kilogram (at 4 °C), it follows that the volume of the block is 1 liter and the density (mass/volume) of the stone is 3 kilograms/liter.

 Example 2: Consider a larger block of the same stone material as in Example 1 but with a 1-liter cavity inside of the same amount of stone.
 The block would still weigh 3 kilograms on dry land (ignoring the weight of air in the cavity) but it would now displace 2 liters of water so its immersed weight would be only 1 kilogram (at 4 °C).

 In either of the examples above, the correct density can be calculated by the following equation: